authelia/doks/content/en/overview/prologue/supported-proxies.md

 ### XHR Redirect

+_**Note:** The XHR is a deprecated web feature and applications should be using the new fetch API which does not have the same issues regarding redirects (the fetch API allows developers to control how to handle them).
+As such the fact a proxy does not support it should only be seen as a means to communicate a feature not that the proxy should not be used._

 XML HTTP Requests do not typically redirect browsers when returned 30x status codes.
 Instead, the standard method is to return a 401 status code with a Location header.
 While this may seem trivial; currently there isn't wide support for it.
 For example the nginx ngx_http_auth_request_module does not seem to support this in any way.